felixge/node-nix/Readme.md

 understand what this means when calling this function during the runtime phase of your program.

+This function is blocking and takes ~3-4ms per call in my benchmarks.
+Making it non-blocking would be rather [stupid idea](http://unix.derkeiler.com/Newsgroups/comp.unix.programmer/2003-09/0672.html).

 **Warning:** Do not call this function from the repl on OSX, unless you want to trigger a kernel panic.